Isle of Albion

 Easy access from the road makes this site a pleasure to visit after some of the more challenging Dartmoor monuments.
 A brief stroll from the car park and you're in the heart of megalithic theme park.
 Everywhere you look, it seems that there's more to see.
 It's hard to believe civilisation is only a minute behind you.

-When we visited in August, we were lucky enough to catch Merrivale on a scorching summer's day.
-This meant that the cool stream running alongside the site was the perfect spot for a touch of soothing foot-dangling.
-Sitting ankle-deep in running water, taking in the atmosphere and contemplating the stones, the worries of the world soon disappeared.
+When I visited in August, I was lucky enough to catch Merrivale on a scorching summer's day.
+This meant that the cool stream running alongside the site was the perfect spot for soothing tired feet.
+Sitting ankle-deep in running water, taking in the atmosphere and contemplating the stones, the worries of the world seemed very far away.